balena-io-experimental/device-proxy/README.md

+# The project is archived - you can find a maintained replacement here: https://github.com/balenalabs/proxy-tunnel

 # Device proxy demo

 ⚠️ _This project is Work in Progress, please test whether it works for your use case, and if any issue found, feed back to us, e.g. by opening an issue._ ⚠️